Take Action

 The bill clarifies that a non-federal match is not required for long-distance corridors participating in the Federal Railroad Administration’s Corridor Identification and Development Program.

-This is a program clarity issue, not special treatment for any one corridor
+This is a program clarity issue, not special treatment for any one corridor.

 Why this matters